pscputtalam/quiz-bank/README.md

 ## Features

 - User will see a window with start attempt button.
 - When user starts, He will go through 10 questions.
+Each question will be shown one by one.
 - After answering all questions, user will see his score.

 ## Architecture